 No two kids will react to a parent's deployment in exactly the same way.
 Even within the same family, some kids are naturally even-keeled and resilient, while others are much more sensitive.
 Some voice their concerns out loud; others worry in silence.

-A child who's feeling anxiety may show it in a number of subtle ways.
+A child who's feeling anxiety may show it in subtle ways.
 Babies and toddlers may become withdrawn or clingy.
-Preschoolers may regress in their behaviors or experience a resurfacing of old fears.
-Older kids and teens — even those who appear to take things in stride — may also have a tough time, experiencing decreased appetite, withdrawal from activities, sleep problems and nightmares, restlessness, stomachaches, aggression, anger, sadness, and difficulty at school.
+Preschoolers may regress in their behaviors or have a resurfacing of old fears.
+Older kids and teens — even those who appear to take things in stride — may have problems like a decreased appetite, withdrawal from activities, sleep problems and nightmares, restlessness, stomachaches, aggression, anger, sadness, and trouble at school.

-If your child experiences any of these issues, avoid punishing, scolding, or shaming.
-Children may simply be making sure there is still someone ready to take care of them.
-Or they may be struggling with feelings they can’t yet verbalize.
-Plenty of reassurance, consistency, and understanding — as well as calm but clear statements about what behaviors are out of bounds — can help get your child back on track.
+If your child has any of these issues, avoid punishing, scolding, or shaming.
+Open communication, plenty of reassurance, consistency, and understanding — as well as calm but clear statements about what behaviors are out of bounds — can help get your child back on track.

 Try not to take it personally if your child expresses anger toward either the absent or remaining parent.
 Though hard to hear, some temporary anger is normal when something happens that kids don't want and can't control.
 Help your kids express their strongest feelings in words (keeping a journal is a great way for older kids to do this), and continue to set limits on unacceptable ways to express anger.
 Tell them when you're feeling proud of their good behavior, bravery, kindness, helpfulness, and efforts.

 Deployment is not an easy time for a family.
 Whether you're the parent who's away or the one at home, your kids will need your love and encouragement more than ever.
 Some days will be harder than others, but you can get through it — especially with the help of others.